 Get a recycling bag from them, fill it, and send it to them.
 Each bag you send saves 25 gallons of water and nearly 200 pounds of CO2 emissions required to recycle your clothing dumped in the garbage or taken to your local landfill.

-Even the Take Back Bags for recycling bags are made from recycled material
+Even the Take Back Bags for recycling are made from recycled material

 Any clothing is accepted except undergarments – no bras or panties, although socks are okay.